Peshgeer

 Peshgeer is one of the obsolete cotton piece goods produced in the Indian subcontinent.
 Peshgeer was a type of woven, printed material.

 Mentions

-John Forbes Watson describes Peshgeer as cotton printed cloth made of English threads, used for petticoats for poor people.
-A sample in Fabric book infers its origin Shikarpore Sind.
+John Forbes Watson describes Peshgeer as cotton printed cloth made of English threads, used in "petticoats of poorer classes".
+A sample in Fabric book gives its origin as Shikarpore, in the Sind province of Pakistan.

-Dimensions

-5 yards long and 32 inches broad.

 Price

-Palle manufactured Peshgeer is recorded in the range of Rs 22-40/piece.
+In the mid-1800s, Palle-manufactured Peshgeer was priced in the range of Rs 22-40/piece.